jjloomis/wordpress-adding-content-to-a-news-site/working-with-media/adding-an-image-with-mp3-to-a-post.md

-# Adding an Image with an MP3 to a Post
+# Adding an Image with MP3 to a Post

-1.
+## Media Milwaukee

+1. Go the Media Milwaukee Style Guide and find [Image with MP3](http://mediamilwaukee.com/style-guide#imagewithmp3).